SmartChemDesign/gminorgDB/README.md

     19 molecules obtained using the GED method
     21 structures obtained with use of microwave spectroscopy methods For more information see  ./globdata.csv

+TPE_global_optimization folder contains the final implementation of the global optimization routine using the Tree Parzen Estimator

+A benchmarking program package is also presented, as well as a use case.